What is exponential technology?

 That brings up the second attribute of an “Exponential Technology”.
 It is a technology that is now at the point where its price-performance makes it possible to be incorporated into solving today’s business problems in ways that were not previously possible.

-For example, it used to be the case that only the military could afford to spend millions on each individual drone.
+For example, it used to be the case that only the military could afford to spend millions on each drone.
 Now we’ve got consumer-level drones with amazing capabilities for a few hundred dollars.
-Drones can now be leveraged to significantly disrupt many sectors.
+Drones can now be leveraged to disrupt many sectors significantly.

 Why should we care about exponential technologies?

-What other Exponential Technologies will you be seeing more of?
+What other exponential technologies will you see more of?

 The list of exponential technologies is incredibly long.

 We’ll cover just a couple more examples: 3D printing can now be done with 750+ materials.
 This includes many plastics and resins, metals like titanium, biologics like cells, agricultural waste, etc. You can now 3D print cars, houses, and skin.
 Artificial intelligence (AI) is another.
 AI now re.g.ularly trounces the world’s best players of the Chinese game of go, which is 100 times more complicated than chess.
 AI now wins in aerial combat against military combat flight instructors.
 AI now helps lawyers design their legal cases.
 AI now helps doctors prescribe medicine to their patients.

 Renowned futurist Ray Kurzweil describes a point in time where computer intelligence will surpass that of its human counterparts (‘‘Singularity’’).

 Given the number of Exponential Technology verticals, it’s unlikely that there will be this ‘‘single point’’.
 Within the next twenty years, Exponential Technology will threaten to disrupt anything from 47-81% of jobs, including those previously considered safe from automation.

 It’s up to us to embrace the technology and change with it and be a part of the disruptive force.
 The alternative?
 Ignore it, and become disrupted ourselves.